BrendanGraham14/mcts-llm/README.md

 2. Importance sampling (sample from the set of candidates, weighted by their UCT score)
 3. Pairwise importance sampling (sample the max from a pair of nodes from the set of candidates, weighted by the difference between the pair's UCT scores)

+The authors mention that they perform greedy selection in the paper.
+In their [repo](https://github.com/trotsky1997/MathBlackBox/blob/main/gen_mcts_dpo.py#L182), they also perform pairwise sampling and save the (question, answer1, answer2) tuples for use in DPO.

 ### Expand the node

 Expansion involves several steps: